deepak11627/maze-solver/README.md

 # Maze Solver

-A simple Maze solve program that reads the maze from a a specified and finds the path.
+A simple Maze solve program that reads the maze from a specified and finds the path.

 ## Prerequisite